AutoResearch/sweetbean/paper/paper.md

 # Summary

 `sweetbean` is an open-source, domain-specific declarative programming language built in Python, designed to simplify the synthesis of web-based behavioral experiments.
 It allows researchers to specify a behavioral experiment in declarative form as a sequence events.
 Once specified, `sweetbean` can compile the experiment into a `jsPsych` experiment [@de2015jspsych] for web-based behavioral study with human participants.
-In addition, `sweetbean` can generate prompts for conducting the same experiment with a large-language model (LLM), enabling automated alignment of LLMs with human behavior.
+In addition, `sweetbean` can generate prompts for conducting the same experiment with a large language model (LLM), enabling automated alignment of LLMs with human behavior.

 The `sweetbean` package integrates with other tools that automate aspects of behavioral research, such as `sweetpea` [@musslick2020sweetpea] for automating experimental design, or `autora` [@autora2024] for running closed-loop behavioral research studies.
 Together, these tools form an ecosystem for advancing behavioral research through automation.